Building the Zotero Client

 - Change to the zotero-standalone-build directory and check your system for the necessary tools:

 This script checks all requirements for the official Zotero distribution system.
 If you're only creating a custom build, you only need the build requirements listed at the top, not the distribution requirements.

-- Download the Firefox runtime for the desired platform(s) (
+- Download the Firefox runtime and PDF tools for the desired platform(s) (

 ./fetch_xulrunner.sh -p m

 This will download Firefox runtime files to the

 xulrunner/subdirectory and modify them for use with Zotero.

 Note: Due to the way Firefox is packaged,